#1

 #3

-You've drawn Wheel of Fortune as the their view of themselves.
+You've drawn Knight of Pentacles as the their view of themselves.

-You've drawn this card upright which has a theme of Destiny and shows up in concepts like turning point, life cycles, awakening, big picture vision.
+You've drawn this card upright which has a theme of Thorough and shows up in concepts like practical, realistic, cautious, hard worker, disliking change.

 We rarely see ourselves the same way others do -- especially when we're in conflict -- and that's part of what's going on here.
 Take a moment to think about how your partner's view of themself is influencing the resolution or the continuation of the conflict.